5 Ways A Toxicologist Always Avoids Germs When She Travels

 1. Disinfect your seat.

 Getting grossed out just thinking about how many people used that seat before you?
 Mehta carries around baby wipes to clean the seats and screens she comes in contact with on public transportation.
-Considering that one 2016 study found that as many as one-third of plane travelers reported feeling off after a long voyage, this one is especially important if you're flying.
+Considering that one 2016 study1 found that as many as one-third of plane travelers reported feeling off after a long voyage, this one is especially important if you're flying.
 We suggest going with a wipe that's formulated without phosphates and phthalates, such as Babyganics' fragrance-free option.

 2. Don't forget your immune-boosters.